Lil Tjay

-Tione Jayden Merritt (born April 30, 2001), known professionally as Lil Tjay, is an American rapper and singer-songwriter.
-He rose to prominence in 2017 with his song "Resume", and then the release of his breakthrough song "Brothers" which led him to sign with Columbia Records later during that year.
+Tione Jayden Merritt (IPA: [taj.oʊn d͡ʒeɪ.dən ˈmɛɹ.ɪt]) (born April 30, 2001), known professionally as Lil Tjay (/ˈti:dʒeɪ/ TEE-jay), is an American rapper.
+He rose to prominence with his 2017 single "Resume", and signed with Columbia Records following the success of his 2018 single "Brothers", which received triple platinum certification by the Recording Industry Association of America (RIAA).
+His guest appearance on Polo G's 2019 single, "Pop Out" marked his first entry on the Billboard Hot 100—peaking at number 11—while his own single, "F.N" became his first to do so as a lead artist.
+Each preceded the release of his debut studio album, True 2 Myself (2019), which peaked at number five on the Billboard 200.

-Lil Tjay's debut studio album, True 2 Myself, was released in 2019.
-The following year, he released the mixtape State of Emergency that features only drill artists from New York City.
-True 2 Myself debuted at number 5 on the Billboard 200, marking the album his first charted release.
-His second studio album, Destined 2 Win, was released in 2021 and included the single "Calling My Phone", a collaboration with fellow recording artist 6lack, his highest-charting song yet.
+His second studio album, Destined 2 Win (2021) was supported by the single "Calling My Phone" (with 6lack), which peaked at number three on the Billboard Hot 100.
+His 2023 song "Gangsta Boo" (with Ice Spice) likewise entered the chart, and his third studio album, 222, was released in July of that year.

 Early life

-Merritt was born and raised on Ryer Ave & 183rd St in the Fordham neighborhood of the Bronx borough of New York City.
+Merritt was born and raised in the Fordham neighborhood of the Bronx, New York City.
 He was raised by a single mother and has two younger siblings in what was described as a "roomy" apartment.
-Merritt called himself the problematic child out of the three, as he would often get himself into petty robberies and school fights.
-At the age of 15, Merritt was arrested for one of his robberies and was sentenced for a year to a youth detention center where he would begin to write raps; they included one of his hit songs "Resume", which he released on SoundCloud.
+Merritt called himself the problematic child of the three children, as he would often get himself into petty robberies and school fights.
+At the age of 15, Merritt was arrested for a robbery, and sentenced to a year at the youth detention center, where he would begin to write raps; they included one of his hit songs "Resume", which he released on SoundCloud.

-Merritt's childhood friend, Smelly, was fatally stabbed in August 2016.
-Merritt pays tribute to his childhood friend in a number of his songs referencing his name, "Smelly."
+Merritt's childhood friend, Smelly, was fatally stabbed on August 14, 2016.
+Merritt pays tribute to his childhood friend in a number of his songs; referencing his name, "Smelly".